 - Bring a small pot of salted water to a rapid boil, drop in the carrots, return to a boil and simmer for about one minute, or until tender.
 Scoop out with a slotted spoon and set aside.

 - Next, drop the cauliflower into the boiling water and simmer for about one minute, or until tender.
 Scoop out and set aside with the carrots.
 Cover to keep warm.

 - Heat two tablespoons of oil in a frying pan over a low-medium flame.
 Put in the chillies, cumin, fennel, mustard, nigella, and fenugreek seeds.
 Coat with the oil, cover with a splatter guard and gently fry until the mustard seeds stop spitting and turn a shade darker.
 Set aside.

 - When the lentils are tender, stir in the carrots and cauliflower, and heat through.
 Lastly, add the five spices and chillies.
 If needed, add a little hot water to loosen the lentils.
 Salt to taste.

-- Serve alongside brown basmati rice, chutney, and grated cucumber combined with fresh mint, yogurt, and a touch of garlic.
+- Serve alongside brown basmati rice, chutney, and grated cucumber combined with fresh mint, yoghurt, and a touch of garlic.